 MEET JINYOUNG LEE ENGLUND

-Jinyoung Lee Englund is the daughter of Korean immigrants, a third generation Washingtonian, second generation military spouse, entrepreneur and candidate for the State Senate for the 45th District in Washington state.
+Jinyoung Lee Englund is the daughter of Korean immigrants, a third generation Washingtonian, second generation military spouse, entrepreneur and State Senate candidate for the 45th Legislative District in Washington state.

 DAUGHTER OF WASHINGTON STATE, 2ND GENERATION MILITARY FAMILY